 Prognosis varies by the level of cord involvement and the number and severity of associated anomalies.
 Prognosis is worse for children with higher cord level (eg, thoracic) lesions or who have kyphosis, hydrocephalus, early hydronephrosis, and associated congenital anomalies.
 With proper care, however, most children do well.
 Loss of renal function and ventricular shunt complications are the usual causes of death in older children.

 Without early surgical treatment, neurologic damage can progress in OSD.
-Treatment for all spina bifida requires a united effort by specialists from several disciplines; neurosurgical, urologic, orthopedic, pediatric, and social service evaluations are important.
+Treatment for all spina bifida requires a united effort by specialists from several disciplines; neurosurgical, urologic, orthopedic, pediatric, psychiatric/psychologic, and social service evaluations are important.
 It is important to assess the type, vertebral segment, and extent of the lesion; the infant's health status; and associated anomalies.
 Discussion with the family should ascertain the family's strengths, desires, and resources, and community resources, including availability of ongoing care.

 A myelomeningoocele identified at birth is covered immediately with a sterile dressing.
 If the myelomeningocele is leaking CSF, antibiotics are started to prevent meningitis.
 Neurosurgical repair of a myelomeningocele or an open spine typically is done within the first 72 h after birth to reduce the risk of meningeal or ventricular infection.
 If the lesion is large or is in a difficult location, plastic surgeons may be consulted to ensure adequate closure.